This is not a guidebook but a diary and personal travel essay.

 You could say that I should rather reduce the amount of meat I eat, but the less I eat the better.
 For example, if a fraction of the population, let’s say 1 billion eats only 200g of meat a week, then more than ten thousand tons of meat would be consumed every year.
 Imagine the blood bath, the square kilometres of cows, sheep, chicken and seeds requiring to feed them, the amount of water wasted, etc. What if that population became vegetarian?
 I do care.
 I don’t wait for a systemic change to act.
 Since the end of this travel I do not eat meat anymore and I feel as good.
 Thank you Lisa.

 I hitched to the beginning of the Matiri adventure and hiked to John Reid Hut – 7.6 km long, 1 km elevation.
-I’ve been woken up next early morning by the Blue Duck / Whio conservator, Jason, catching Kākā this time with Cory and Ajax – a famous Kea catcher dog who has its nation-wide published book entitled to his name.
+I’ve been woken up next early morning by the Blue Duck / Whio conservator, Jason, catching Kākā this time with Cory and Ajax – a famous Kea catcher dog who has its nation-wide published book Ajax the Kea Dog: A working dog's life in the high country entitled to his name.
 I tried to sleep two more hours until 6:30am, had breakfast and headed to the ridge through thick fog as clear as mud.
 Such weather makes navigation tricky, my GPS was very useful and made it easy!
 To be honest, a compass used for bearing would do it.
 Anyway, there were no cairns along the ridge rather broken, out of the beaten track, out of any route.
 I made a navigation mistake at some point.
 I found myself in front of the edge of steep bluffs several times, sidling south instead of the other side.
 Therefore tramping on steep scree up and down instead of following the contour elevation through tussock.
 The sky cleared later on the morning and a path was visible, even more on the west of Gibbs Route, passed pt 1566.
 I finally found a small cairn passed pt 1507 at BQ23 596156, an other one and finally some markers bellow the bushline down to Kiwi Saddle where I had cheese, butter and Vegemite on bread – in the shade, out of the wind, between tawhai trees and wren birds.
 I stopped in Kiwi Saddle Hut at 2pm, recharged my GPS and camera, sun dried my socks, shoes and sleeping bag, read, wrote, relaxed, admired trees and clouds, ate, slept.
 The hut is surrounded by Tawhai / Silver Beech, Tawhai Rauriki / Black Beech, Tawhai Rauriki / Mountain Beech, Kāpuka / Broadleaf, and those trees I don’t know the name, steeling my hat and scratching legs.
 The cloud formation and colours above Mt Luna were impressive, it’s probably very windy on top even though I was looking forward to reaching it the next day.

 The walk from Kiwi to Wangapeka Saddle was kind of easy, some steep sections with bluff on both side, again, more than 1 km elevation, again, but I got used to it.
 I climbed Mt Luna and camped in the unofficial Wangapeka Saddle Campsite, where I found a dozen of wren.